Jonasmortensen/com.jomo.half-edge-mesh/README.md

 # com.jomo.half-edge-mesh
-A Half Edge Mesh library for Unity
+A [Half Edge Mesh library](https://jerryyin.info/geometry-processing-algorithms/half-edge/) for Unity (my faces are winding clockwise).

 If you do this: